 I’ve always purchased my horses off the track.
 Why?
 They like to work.
 They have a winning mentality and they like the game.
 We have polo ponies, which are Standardbreds.
 Standardbreds are the horses that are used in trotting races.
 These guys have tremendously strong hind quarters and can turn on a dime and make excellent polo ponies.
 They are not, technically, ponies and stand, typically, 16 hands tall.
 We also have Thoroughbreds.
 These guys like to compete and like jumping.
 My daughters spent their growing up years in the hunter/jumper circuit.
 Our horse, Jamais dit Jamais, a Thoroughbred, was a granddaughter of Secretariat.
 They tried her on the track but she didn’t have “it”.
 She was sold shortly after her racing career began…sold to us.

 I practiced polo as a teen-ager and I’ve been playing polo since my college days.
 I played on my college team.
 Here in California we play in Ojai during the summer months (near where Michael Jackson’s Neverland was and where Oprah lives in Montecito).
 In the winter, we play in Wellington, Florida where it turns into a playground for the well-heeled in December.
-Our horses are trucked all over the country and then we fly in to play.
+Our horses are trucked all over the country and then we fly in to play on weekends.
 I’ve made all of my lifetime friends, and many clients, on the polo field.
-I have a team of 8 polo ponies and they are like family to us.
+I have a team of 4 polo ponies and they are like family to us.

 Last year, one of our major teams lost nearly 30 horses and many others were sick shortly after the vet gave them all booster shots in Wellington.
 It was an event that killed almost all of us emotionally, we were so devastated.
 It was an amazing loss.